Renzo Subido

 Henri Lorenzo P. Subido (born February 17, 1997) is a Filipino professional basketball player for the Biñan Tatak Gel of the Maharlika Pilipinas Basketball League (MPBL).
 He was drafted 24th overall by the NorthPort during the 2019 PBA draft.
 He played college basketball for the UST Growling Tigers of the University Athletic Association of the Philippines (UAAP).

 Early life and high school career

 Subido was born in Bukidnon but he grew up in Quezon City.
 He learned basketball at the age of nine from his father, Henry Subido, who was a former UP Maroon.
 He grew up idolizing Deron Williams, Rajon Rondo, and Kobe Bryant.
 In 2009, he won his first Palarong Pambansa title for NCR over Western Visayas.
 He won another Palarong Pambansa title in 2012 this time over CALABARZON.

-In high school, Subido played for DLSU Zobel, where he led the UAAP Juniors division in scoring for two seasons.
+In high school, Subido played for De La Salle Santiago Zobel School, where he led the UAAP Juniors division in scoring for two seasons.
 He also got into the Mythical Five in 2012, along with Thirdy Ravena.
 In 2014, he got to play in the Slam Rising Stars Classic and the NBTC All-Star Game.